cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 [^3]: As we all know: at the end all that matters is the published paper.

-[^4]: Ph.D. students are busy by default.
+[^4]: PhD students are busy by default.
 There is always something super urgent to do (e.g., working on the latest paper, or addressing the latest major revision).